helpmefindaname/nlp-book-club/backlog/fastformers.md

 * What references sound interesting to you?
 * How many stars does their Github repo have?
 * What is the sustainlp conference?
+* How can [experiment impact tracker](https://github.com/Breakend/experiment-impact-tracker) be used for work?